 The EB-5 Immigrant Investor Program, a permanent federal program established in 1990, allows foreign investors to pursue U.S. residency by investing in a project that creates jobs for American workers.
-In 1992, Congress created the Regional Center Program to simplify the investment process and thus attract more investors to stimulate economic growth.
-Unlike the Direct EB-5 program, the Regional Center Program is a temporary program that is reauthorized periodically, usually annually.
+In 1992, Congress created the EB-5 Regional Center Program to simplify the investment process and thus attract more investors to stimulate economic growth.
+Unlike the direct EB-5 program, the regional center program is a temporary program that is reauthorized periodically.
 These two EB-5 investment options are referred to as direct and indirect EB-5 investments, with direct investments referring to investments in projects that are not sponsored by a regional center.

 How Do Direct and Regional Center EB-5 Investments Differ?